Weight Management for People with Diabetes

 Sodium, Potassium and Magnesium

 High blood pressure (hypertension) is common among individuals with diabetes.
-Keeping your potassium level up and your sodium level down can help manage your blood pressure level.
+Keeping your potassium and magnesium level up, and your sodium level down can help manage your blood pressure level.

 Water and Fluid Balance